bintangphylosophie/Improving-Employee-Retention-by-Predicting-Employee-Attrition-Using-Machine-Learning/README.md

 ## Problem
 Employee attrition threatens organizational stability, productivity, and long-term growth.
 Data indicates a sharp rise in resignations, particularly in 2018, alongside a declining trend in new hires.
 This imbalance underscores the need for proactive retention strategies to mitigate turnover.

-Despite its high popularity, Fitbit faces challenges, particularly a lack of long-term user engagement.
-Data shows that 62% of users stop using it after 6-12 months, with the main reasons being boredom and the lack of personalized and relevant insights
-source: Statista(2023), Gartner(2022)

 ## 🎯 Goals
 - Enhance Employee Retention: Strengthen strategies to retain employees and reduce turnover.
 - Leverage Data for Decision-Making: Use historical employee data to gain insights into attrition trends.